Privacy Policy

 3. Where it is needed to protect your interests (or someone else’s interests) and you are not capable of giving your consent.

-4. For reasons of substantial public interest, such as investigating fraudulent claims and carrying out fraud.
+4. For reasons of substantial public interest, such as investigating fraudulent claims and commitment of fraud.

 INFORMATION ABOUT CRIMINAL CONVICTIONS